 - Carbon (Facebook page), also Cuvée Carbon, launched in 2011 and which has its own flashy website.
 The black bottles is clad with carbon fiber cloth, in line with the name.
 The range is composed of three vintage Champagnes: the regular one is composed of 80% Chardonnay from Avize, Chouilly, and Oger, and 20% Pinot Noir from Aÿ, and there is also a rosé and a blanc de blancs.
 The pricing is ambitious and there are also larger format bottles available.

 - R&H Lamotte (RM, Facebook page), has vineyards in Champillon, Dizy, and Aÿ.
 The Premier Cru vintage Champagne is composed of 50-60% Pinot Noir, 20-30% Chardonnay, and 20-30% Pinot Meunier.
 Grand Cru is 100% Pinot Noir from Aÿ, and is oak barrel-vinified.

 - Patrick Visneux (RM)

 Comment: it is not certain that the list is complete.

 When bottles are sold directly by a cooperative the producer status is given as CM = coopérative de manipulation, as opposed to RC when sold by a cooperative member under their own name.

-- Coopérative Vinicole (à Champillon) – doesn’t seem to have a website, but the do have a brand called Le Cellier Aquarelle.
+- Coopérative Vinicole (à Champillon, CVC) is a cooperative in Champillon.
+They don’t seem to have a website, but the do have a brand called Le Cellier Aquarelle.